Dinoyjosegithub/Dinoy_git/README.md

 # Dinoy_git
-This is fot tutorial purpose.
+This is for tutorial purpose.